tanchongmin/taskgen/README.md

 Existing frameworks like AutoGen rely too much on conversational text which is lengthy and not targeted.
 TaskGen uses StrictJSON (JSON parser with type checking and more!) as the core, and agents are efficient and are able to do Chain of Thought natively using JSON keys and descriptions as a guide.

-What can you do to help (see contrib folder for more details):
-- Star the github so more people can use it (It's open source and free to use, even commercially!)
-- Contribute agents so it can be much more boilerplate for others to use :)

 I can't wait to see what this new framework can do for you!

 ### Benefits of JSON messaging over agentic frameworks using conversational free-text like AutoGen